Sitka-Sound-Science-Center/wwu_salmon_computer_game/README.md

 * Fix tests and add new ones for reworked predator movement (WA)
 * prototype fishermen in the ocean -- need to slow down movement so it "feels better" (WA)
 * add death screen for getting fished (WA)
+* add new sprites for river background, rocks, and fish eggs (MB)